Austin Riley Player Props: Braves vs. Rays

 Austin Riley At The Plate

-- Riley has an RBI in 32 of 87 games this year, with multiple RBI in 12 of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 36.4% of his games this season, Riley has driven in at least one run.
+In 12 of those games (13.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.